Quasi-Monte Carlo methods for uncertainty quantification of tumor growth modeled by a parametric semi-linear parabolic

 Hence, by \cite[Lemma~5.3]{Tro10} and subsequent discussions, there exists a unique weak solution of \gls*{pde}~III in $\calX$.
 Consequently, by \cite[Lemma~7.10]{Tro10}, this solution satisfies $\|w^\bsy\|_{\calX} \le C^\bsy\,\|w_0\|_{L^2(\Omega)}$ with a constant $C^\bsy>0$.

 We proceed to prove that this unique weak solution for \gls*{pde}~III is bounded between $0$ and~$e^{-\lambda\,t}$ if the initial condition is bounded by $0\le w_0(\bsx)\le 1$ for all $\bsx\in\Omega$.
-Integrating \eqref{eq:pde3}, using integration by parts on the diffusion term and using the zero Neumann boundary condition, we have for a.e.~$t\in I$ and all $v\in H^1(\Omega)$,
+Integrating \eqref{eq:pde3} with respect to $\bsx\in\Omega$, using integration by parts on the diffusion term and using the zero Neumann boundary condition, and then integrating over $t\in [0,\tau]$ for some $\tau\le T$, we obtain

-\textsc{Lower bound.} We define $v = w_\#(\cdot,t)\in H^1(\Omega)$ to be the ``unwanted lower part'' of $w$,
+\textsc{Lower bound.} We define $v = w_\# \in \calX$ to be the ``unwanted lower part'' of $w$,